 Full Function Keyboard

-The key panel features the speaker and microphone, the power lamp, the numeric keypad numbers 1-0, the pound and star keys, the sleep key, and the navigation keys (left, right, and play / pause).
+- Numeric keypad numbers 1-0.
+The pound and star keys.
+This panel also includes the Sleep key, and the navigation keys (left, right, and play / pause).

 The left side of this Victor Reader Stream has the Power and Volume keys.
 The right side sports the Record button, along with jacks for an external microphone and stereo headphones.